April 2020: Parliamentary debate on 2 legislative proposals quasi totally banning abortion and sexuality education

 Both bills resulted from mobilisation of the citizens who have been actively fighting in the last years against abortion and sexuality education.
 These are so called civic initiatives which required from over 10,000 citizens of Poland to give the signatures.

-A) The first legislative initiative called “Stop abortion” has been brought for Sejm’s attention in 2017 and following the wide social protests has remained frozen in the parliamentary commission until now.
+A) The first legislative initiative called “Stop abortion” has been brought for Sejm’s attention in 2017 and following the wide social protests has remained frozen in the parliamentary committee until now.
 The bill provides for a prohibition of abortion due to severe and irreversible foetal impairments and deletes this ground for abortion in the Family Planning Act of 1993.
 This bill would mean in practice a total abortion ban (98% of abortions in Poland are performed on this grounds).
 As a consequence of this ban, it would be much difficult for women to access a reliable information about the condition of the foetus.
 Lack of reliable diagnosis would deprive pregnant persons of the possibility to decide on their own whether to continue their pregnancy or not.

 B) Another draft bill introduces further restrictions to barely existing sexuality education in Poland.
 The signatures in support of this bill were gathered in widely criticised campaign called “Stop Paedophilia” which focused its message on associating sexuality education with paedophilia.
 This bill proposes amendments to criminal code.
 It may result in the criminalisation of sex educators in Poland and further stigmatise the crumbs of sexuality education in Poland.
 In practice the bill would stop doctors from prescribing contraceptives for anyone under 18 and would put carers at risk of imprisonment if they talk to youth about sexuality.

 May 2020: amendments to the draft bill deleting referral obligation